getalp/wikIR/README.md

                                   If not used, queries are build using the first sentence of the article

-    [-first,--only_first_links]

-    [-skip,--skip_first_sentence]

-    [-low,--lower_cased]

-    [-json,--json]

-    [-rand,--random_seed]

-arguments :

-    [-in,--input]                The json file produced by wikiextractor

-    [-out,--output_dir]            Directory where the collection will be stored

-optional argument:

-    [-q,--nb_queries]            Number of queries desired
-                                 Default value -1: all wikipedia articles will be used to produce a query

-    [-n,--nb_non_relevant]       Number of non relevant documents for each query Default value 20

-    [-l,--len_doc]               Number of max tokens in documents Default value -1: all tokens are preserved

-    [-t,--train_part]            Proportion of queries to use in the training process Default value 0.8

-    [-v,--validation_part]       Proportion of queries to use in the validation process Default value 0.1

-    [-test,--test_part]          Proportion of queries to use in the test process Default value 0.1

-    [-xml,--xml_output]          If used, the documents and queries will be saved in xml format compatible with Terrier IR Platform
+    [-first,--only_first_links]   If used, only the links in the first sentence of articles will be used to build qrels If not used, all links up to len_doc token will be used to build qrels

+    [-skip,--skip_first_sentence] If used, the first sentence of articles is not used in documents

+    [-low,--lower_cased]          If used, all characters are lowercase
-                                 If not used , the documents and queries will be saved in json format

-    [-both,--both_output]        If used, the documents and queries will be saved in xml format and in json format
+    [-json,--json]                If used, documents and queries are saved in json If not used, documents and queries are saved in csv as dataframes compatible with matchzoo

-    [-r,--random_seed]           Random seed
+    [-rand,--random_seed]         Random seed
                                   Default value 27355

 output : our tool creates the 7 following files in the output directory